On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: Case studies in marine biogeochemistry

-Conditional acceptance rates are computed (as described in \S\ref{sec:acceptance}) at 1024 points on a regular grid across the uniform prior distribution, using 200 likelihood evaluations at each point.
-To produce contours of the surface, a Gaussian process is fit to the points by maximum likelihood, with a constant mean function, isotropic squared exponential covariance function and Gaussian likelihood~\citep{Rasmussen2006,GPML}.
-Results are presented for the particle-matched case in Figure \ref{fig:pz_acceptance}, and compute-matched case in Figure \ref{fig:pz_acceptance_pmatch}.
+With results looking sensible so far, we proceed with a comparison using the CAR metric introduced in \S\ref{sec:car}.
+For each method, the CAR is computed at 1024 points on a 32 by 32 regular grid across the uniform prior distribution, using 200 likelihood evaluations at each point.
+To produce contours of the surface, a Gaussian process is fit to the points by maximum likelihood, with a constant mean function, isotropic squared exponential covariance function and Gaussian likelihood \citep{Rasmussen2006,GPML}.
+Results are presented for particle-matched configurations in Figure \ref{fig:pz_acceptance}, and for compute-matched in Figure \ref{fig:pz_acceptance_pmatch}.

-Multiple chains are run for each method, with the multivariate $\hat{R}^p$ statistic of \citet{Brooks1998} computed at regular intervals to assess rapidity of convergence (Figure \ref{fig:pz_converge}).
-The posterior distribution obtained over parameters is marked in Figures \ref{fig:pz_acceptance} \& \ref{fig:pz_acceptance_pmatch}, using samples drawn across all chains for each method.
-For a select chain, the state posterior is visualised in Figure \ref{fig:pz_state}, along with the ground truth trajectory and observations for comparison.